-The District obtains approximately 75% of its water supplies from 11 wells.
+In Calendar Year 2020, the District obtained approximately 58% of its water supply from groundwater, utilizing its 10 wells.
 The water from these wells is blended at the Highland Reservoir before being served to customers.

 The District uses chlorine to disinfect the groundwater as it enters the distribution system.